-Alex lives in Arlington, VA with his wife, Ashley and works as a project manager supporting the DOD.
+Alex lives in Arlington with his wife, Ashley and 8 month old son, Kasen and works as a project manager supporting the DoD.

-Robert Davies: Friend, Freedom Ruck East Coast & Team RWB
+Robert Davies: Friend, Freedom Rucker & Team RWB

 Robert lives in Fredericksburg, VA with his wife, son, and daughter.
 Participating in athletic events with Team RWB is a passion for Robert.